 The movement is willingly slowed down to reinforce the hypnotic effect, like an endless rotation of the ribbon around the light.

-Moved to other environments, White Night opens a new insight and new uses.
+Moved to other environments, White Night shifts away from its status as a sign, opening itself to new perspectives and uses.